MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-overview.md

 ## Configuring incremental refresh

-We'll go over the basic concepts of configuring incremental refresh here.
+We'll go over important concepts of configuring incremental refresh here.
 When you're ready for more detailed step-by-step instructions, be sure to check out [Configure incremental refresh for datasets](incremental-refresh-configure.md).

-Configuring incremental refresh for new data models is done in Power BI Desktop.
+Configuring incremental refresh is done in Power BI Desktop.
 For most models, only a few tasks are required.
+However, keep the following in mind:

-Keep in mind, once you publish your model to the service, you can't download it back or publish it again from Power BI Desktop.
-If you're publishing to a Premium capacity, subsequent dataset metadata schema changes can be made through the XMLA endpoint by using TMSL or with the open-source ALM Toolkit.
+- When published to the service, you can't publish the same model again from Power BI Desktop.
+Republishing would remove any existing partitions and data already in the dataset.
+If you're publishing to a Premium capacity, subsequent metadata schema changes can be made with the open-source ALM Toolkit or by using Tabular Model Scripting Language (TMSL).
+To learn more, see [Advanced incremental refresh - Metadata-only deployment](incremental-refresh-xmla.md#metadata-only-deployment).
+- When published to the sevice, you can't download the dataset back as a PBIX to Power BI Desktop.
+Because datasets in the service can grow so large, it's impractical to download back and open on a typical desktop computer.

 ### Create parameters

 When configuring incremental refresh in Power BI Desktop, you first create two Power Query date/time parameters with the reserved, case-sensitive names **RangeStart** and **RangeEnd**.
 These parameters, defined in the Manage Parameters dialog in Power Query Editor are initially used to filter the data loaded into the Power BI Desktop model table to include only those rows with a date/time within that period.
 After the model is published to the service, RangeStart and RangeEnd are overridden automatically by the service to query data defined by the refresh period specified in the incremental refresh policy settings.

 For example, our FactInternetSales data source table averages 100k new rows per day.
 To limit the number of rows initially loaded into the model in Power BI Desktop, we specify a two-day period between RangeStart and RangeEnd.
-After creating filters based on the parameters and applying changes, two days of data, roughly 200k rows is loaded into our model.
-In our incremental refresh policy, we specify a refresh period of seven days.
-With a refresh operation, the service overrides the RangeStart and RangeEnd parameters to create a query for rows with a date/time within a seven day period, beginning and ending dependent on the current  date and time.
-With this type of policy, we can expect our FactInternetSales dataset table in the service to refresh and process roughly 700k rows with each refresh operation.
-If defining policies for more than one table, the same RangeStart and RangeEnd parameters can be used even if a different refresh period is defined for each table.

 :::image type="content" source="media/incremental-refresh-overview/manage-parameters-small.png" alt-text="Manage Parameters dialogue":::

 ### Filter data

 With RangeStart and RangeEnd parameters defined, you then apply custom Date filters on your table's date column.
-The filters you apply select a subset of data that will be loaded into the model in Power BI Desktop.
+The filters you apply select a subset of data that will be loaded into the model in Power BI Desktop when you click **Apply**.

 :::image type="content" source="media/incremental-refresh-overview/custom-filter.png" alt-text="Custom filter":::

+Using our FactInternetSales example, after creating filters based on the parameters and applying steps, two days of data, roughly 200k rows is loaded into our model.

 ### Define policy

-After filters have been applied, you define an incremental refresh policy for the table.
+After filters have been applied and a subset of data has been loaded into the model, you define an incremental refresh policy for the table.
 After the model is published to the service, the policy is used by the service to create and manage table partitions and perform refresh operations.

 To define the policy, there are three required settings and two optional settings: